Home > Cookies > Soft Apple Cookies With Caramel Icing

 Caramel Icing

 These soft apple cookies aren’t complete without the caramel icing.
 I believe caramel icing is somewhat iconic.
-And I only say this because I remember it dressing many cakes when I was growing up.
+And I only say this because I remember dressing many cakes when I was growing up.
 So, it makes me feel warm and cozy knowing I’m paying baking respect to the pros before me.

 How To Make Caramel Icing